1990 Asian Games: Participating National Olympic Committees

-For the first time,all the participating National Olympic Committees (NOCs) are named according to their official IOC designations and arranged according to their official IOC country codes in 1990.
+For the first time, all the participating National Olympic Committees (NOCs) were named according to their official IOC designations and arranged according to their official IOC country codes in 1990.
 Note that Iraq was suspended by the Olympic Council of Asia from participating at the Asian Games due to the Gulf War which killed first OCA president Fahad Al-Ahmed Al-Jaber Al-Sabah.
 Iraq would only return to compete in Doha 2006.